Dateline: Wroclaw, Poland

 Indonesia.
 While Indonesian officials are working to allow citizens to hold multiple nationalities, no such law exists yet, and Indonesians may not hold other citizenships.

 Malaysia.
-Although I recommend the MM2H visa program for residency, I cannot recommend becoming a citizen since anyone holding Malaysian citizenship is disallowed from holding any other citizenship.
+Although I recommend the MM2H visa program for residency, anyone holding Malaysian citizenship is disallowed from holding any other citizenship.

 Montenegro.
 While there have been talks to allow dual nationality between Serbians and Montenegrins (in light of the two countries’ being one until 2006), citizens of Montenegro are forbidden to hold other citizenships and will lose their citizenship if they are naturalized elsewhere.

-Netherlands*.
+The Netherlands.
 In general, Dutch citizenship forbids obtaining an additional nationality.
-However, there are exceptions for Dutch people who obtain another citizenship at birth, or who are live in a country they hold nationality of thanks to their spouse.
+However, there are exceptions for Dutch subjects — including those in the Dutch Antilles — who obtain other citizenships at birth or through marriage.

 Norway.
 While Norway offers one of the world’s most valuable passports, it generally does not allow Norwegian citizens, or those naturalized to become Norwegian, to hold an additional citizenship.
 The only general exception is for those whose former countries refuse to release them from a prior citizenship.